Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast

 · Efforts previously to undertake own control on property.

-· Proximity to hotspot areas (see heat map in hot spot areas).
+· Proximity to hotspot areas (see heat map in hot spot areas) with the upper Limestone Coast being the priority control area.

 · Access to property and permission to use available chemical control methods.